 Digital identity verification is what the future holds.

 However, it doesn’t come to a halt there.
-The next generation of digital ID verification and authentication technologies will also make use of extra information like the user’s location and normal behaviors in order to confirm ID more successfully and combine cutting-edge algorithms in order to give real-time verification results.
+The next generation of digital ID verification and authentication technologies will also use extra information like the user’s location and normal behaviors to confirm ID more successfully and combine cutting-edge algorithms to give real-time verification results.